 Ibiza undergoes a beautiful transformation in spring as the island sheds her winter skin to show off the rich, vibrant colours of the landscape; many of the restaurants and hotels come out of hibernation to show off their seasonal makeovers from mid-to-late March - you’ll find great cheap deals at this time of year.

 Easter (called Semana Santa) is extremely busy, culminating in a jaw-dropping spectacle of a procession through the streets of Dalt Vila with multiple religious effigies carried by pointy-hat-and-flowing-robe clad believers on Good Friday.
 Then the Eivissa Medieval Festival takes centre stage, a three-day event on the second weekend in May that sees the entire walled city of Dalt Vila step back in time and be taken over by markets and food stalls with live performers running through the streets re-enacting battles of old.
-Personally, it’s my favourite event all year.
+It’s one of the best events of the year.

 Then, it’s all about the music.
-The International Music Conference is one for the serious music enthusiasts, taking place from May 25-27 in 2011 and bringing big-wigs and industry heavyweights from all around the world to plot the future of dance music.
+The International Music Conference (http://www.internationalmusicsummit.com/ibiza/) is one for the serious music enthusiasts, bringing big-wigs and industry heavyweights from all around the world to plot the future of dance music.
 It also features loads of cool events, including a big concert in the walls of Dalt Vila.
 The last weekend of May heralds the “official” opening of the clubbing season, the Space opening party, one of the biggest events in the world’s clubbing calendar.

 Summer – What it’s all about for most people

 For those who don’t like crowds, it’s worth noting that in August the island is hit with a swarm of tourists and the price of just about everything rises accordingly.
-A huge percentage of visitors are Italians, celebrating Ferragosto and while I love their OTT lust for life and fashion sense, the groups of guys can be a bit overwhelming for girls at times.
+A huge percentage of visitors are Italians, celebrating Ferragosto and whilst you can't not love their OTT lust for life and fashion sense, the groups of guys can be a bit overwhelming for girls at times.

 Autumn – The wind-down to almost-ghost-town